Scalene Triangle

 • Symmetry: Scalene triangles do not possess any line or rotational symmetry.
 They can be rotated and reflected in various ways.

 Scalene triangles are commonly encountered in real-world objects and situations.
-Understanding their properties and characteristics helps in various mathematical and geometric applications, such as solving triangles, calculating areas, and analyzing shapes and structures.
+Understanding their properties and characteristics helps in various mathematical and geometric applications, such as solving triangles, calculating areas and analyzing shapes and structures.

 Solved Examples on Scalene Triangle